 - Vitae or resume describing background training and experience, including a description of internship and other scholarly activities and research

 - Two sample de-identified neuropsychological evaluation reports

-- Three letters of recommendation, at least one from an internship supervisor
+- Three letters of recommendation, at least one from an internship supervisor (sent directly from referees)

 - Official graduate transcripts

 - Verification of Completion of Doctorate (to be completed by Dissertation Chair or Director of Clinical Training).
 The form may be downloaded here.

 Please submit all materials through the U.S. mail or by email to:

 Amelia Nelson Sheese, PhD, ABPP-CN

 Department of Neurological Sciences, University of Nebraska Medical Center